 It doesn’t mean your life is over if you aren’t sure how to find yourself again.
 It just means that you are in a transitional phase that you have to work your way out of.

 The key to discovering yourself again is to step out of your rut, take action, and work to create a life you love again.
 Like me, though, you may have no idea how to go about that.

-Here are seven steps on how to find yourself again when you feel lost:
+Seven steps on how to find yourself again when you feel lost

 1. Don’t fight how you feel.

 You can’t create a better life for yourself if you try to ignore or suppress your feelings.
 Recognize that your feelings are valid, and accept it is time to make a change.

 To discover yourself again, you must endure the darkness of going through the transitional period, rather than trying to circumvent it.

 It may feel safer to stick with your normal routine and bury your head in the sand, but you will never gain true happiness if you are living a lie.